Pip-Boy: Reception

 The Pip-Boy is a defining symbol of the Fallout series.
-Khee Hoon Chan of USgamer called the Pip-Boy "one of the most iconic tools in video game history", also stating that "the gadget’s transformation is [...] emblematic of the series’ divergence."
+Khee Hoon Chan of USgamer called the Pip-Boy "one of the most iconic tools in video game history", also stating that "the gadget's transformation is [...] emblematic of the series' divergence."

 Much of the notoriety of the Pip-Boy has stemmed from its design, which has reflected the rise of later real-world wearable technology, and has also directly inspired the creation of functioning devices, both by fans and engineers.
 In 2010, Sean Hollister of Engadget compared the General Dynamics Itronix GD300 wrist-mounted GPS unit with the design of the Pip-Boy, saying, "no word on whether it will pick up post-apocalyptic radio stations as your mission unfolds".
 Similarly, the prototype wrist-mounted OLED screens developed by L-3 Display Systems for use in the United States Army were compared to Pip-Boys by Mike Fahey of Kotaku, who called them "just another fine example of PIPBoy technology in real life".

 Fans have created numerous working replicas, utilizing technology such as Raspberry Pi.
 In 2014, a team of coders created a working replica for NASA's SpaceWearables: Fashion Designer to Astronauts' challenge.
 Replicas were also built for commercial sale, with ThinkGeek designing a "Deluxe Bluetooth Edition".

-Fallout 4 Pip-Boy Edition controversy

 At Bethesda's first E3 media briefing in 2015, Todd Howard stated that Bethesda would be releasing a deluxe version of Fallout 4 containing a Pip-Boy, stating, "The Pip-Boy is an important part of Fallout and we love it so much we made a real one."
 However, this led to criticism when it was revealed that the Pip-Boy was a non-functional plastic enclosure for a smartphone, which would operate as the Pip-Boy's display.
 Timothy J. Seppala of Engadget called it a "glorified smartphone case", and said that while it was comfortable to wear, the Pip-Boy app functioned better on a larger screen, stating that while "cosplayers (and eBay resellers) will likely eat this up [...] once the novelty of the Pip-Boy wears off, the rest of us won't use it much."
 The limited availability of the Pip-Boy Edition was also criticized, as the replicas sold out almost as soon as they were put on sale, angering fans and quickly being listed on eBay by scalpers.
 However, as a replacement, some fans created 3D-printable Pip-Boys with space for a custom computer inside and a working tape deck.
 The fact that it did not work with larger phones was cited as an additional hurdle in getting the replica to function properly.